Hit & Run Accident Lawyers in Maryland

 All car accidents can be traumatic, but the element of hit-and-run can make an accident especially stressful.
 Who will pay for your vehicle damage?
 What happens if you need medical treatment?
 Will you be responsible for all of these costs?

 In this situation, you do not have to panic.
-Instead, call Alpert Schreyer Poe, LLC’s Maryland car accident attorneys as soon as possible.
+Instead, call Alpert Schreyer, LLC as soon as possible.
 We regularly work with clients in this situation and help them find legal solutions to ensure they receive the compensation they deserve.

 Call (301) 812-4777 to schedule a case evaluation right away.